• Published May 16, 2024

 5. Support employees who choose to “power down” and stay the course.

-Some caregivers and working parents may choose or be forced to step away from their careers entirely for a period of time to focus on child-rearing or other family needs.
-Talent managers within organizations can support this decision and also offer an alternative.
+Some caregivers, particularly women, may choose or be forced to step away from their careers entirely for a period of time to focus on child-rearing or other family needs.
+This was common before the pandemic, and data shows that COVID accelerated the trend, as it disproportionally impacted women, causing many more to step back from their careers or leave the workforce entirely.

-Kick Some GlassAs outlined in the book Kick Some Glass: 10 Ways Women Succeed at Work, co-authors Jennifer Martineau and Portia Mount explore the “power down” alternative for mothers balancing parenting and leadership, advising that “women may not need to leave their organizations if they can adjust the demands of their roles to accommodate childbirth and child-rearing.”
+Kick Some GlassLearn 10 specific tips for juggling parenting and leadership in our book, Kick Some Glass: 10 Ways Women Succeed at Work.
+Co-authors Jennifer Martineau and Portia Mount explore the “power down” alternative for mothers to accommodate childbirth and child-rearing, balancing caregiving and career.

 To ensure caregivers avoid losing momentum in their careers when doing this, talent managers should have candid conversations about what the “powered down” period will look like, when it might end or be reviewed, and how they can support working parents or caregivers when they do ease back into work.
-Organizations can also pair young working parents with more senior mentors and sponsors who are willing to provide guidance and support, as well as advocate on their behalf.

 Help Caregivers Bring Their Whole Selves to Parenting & Leadership